 The best site for the basics

-Simple and straightforward, CarsDirect is all about the basics.
+Simple and straightforward, CarsDirect.com is all about the basics.
 You can search for used cars within a specific area based on body style, price, make, and/or model.
 Search results include offerings from both dealers and owners, with an option to view your desired car’s Carfax report.
 When you find what you’re after, you can submit an inquiry about it to receive more details from the seller, or request special financing if needed.
 There are links to car dealers’ websites, as well as comprehensive maps with directions to each store’s location.

 The best site for classic car lovers

 Hemmings is a classic car collector’s dream.
 The site is a blast from the past, reveling in everything from 1960s Chevrolet Impalas to Studebakers from the 1930s to newer classics from the 1980s while offering tools for locating specific parts and services pertaining to a car you already own.
-It publishes a daily newsletter, a fascinating blog that’s regularly updated, and several other resources aimed at the classic car owner.
-It even touts an online storefront where you can buy die-cast models, apparel, books for collectors, or wall calendars.
+It publishes a daily newsletter, a fascinating blog that’s regularly updated by a team of knowledgeable writers, and several other resources aimed at the classic car owner.
+It even touts an online store where you can buy die-cast models, books, or wall calendars.

 The best site for browsing on the go